Xi to meet Putin in first trip outside China since COVID began

 "The bigger signal is that he, Xi Jinping, is going out of China for the first time since the pandemic in the run-up to the party congress.
 If there were going to be plottings against him this is when the plottings would happen.
 And he’s clearly confident that the plottings are not going to take place because he is out of the country."

-Xi, the son of a communist revolutionary, is poised to secure a historical third leadership term at the 20th Communist Party Congress beginning on Oct.
-16. He last left China in January 2020, before the world went into COVID lockdown.
+Xi, the son of a communist revolutionary, last left China in January 2020, before the world went into COVID lockdown.

 KREMLIN CHIEF